handlebargh/yatto/README.md

 ## Git-Enabled Mode

-If you keep Git support enabled, yatto will:
+If you keep Git support enabled, YATTO will:

 - Automatically create a Git repo in the task directory
 - Commit every add/delete/update